tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > **Glycosidic Linkage**
 > A covalent bond formed between two monosaccharides by dehydration.

-Disaccharides are normally used as a mean to transport energy within an organism,
+Disaccharides are normally used as a mean to transport energy within an organism.

+> [!exampl]

 #### Polysaccharides